-He and his wife will also join us on the coach Westminster Abbey on 30th July.
+The Mayor and the Mayoress will also join us on the coach Westminster Abbey on 30th July.
 Following the procedure last year, the Mayor will lay one of the floral tributes to Sir Thomas Fowell Buxton at his memorial in the Abbey after the short memorial service.

-He will attend the Black history event in October and is interested in the trip to Docklands Museum and Spitalfields and wants to keep informed.
+They will also attend the Black history event in October and are interested in the trip to Docklands Museum and Spitalfields.

-He noted that we intend to build in September or earlier if possible.
-We shall probably have a dedication ceremony in the spring of next year and he was keen to attend this.
+The Mayor noted that we intend to build in September or earlier if possible.
+We shall probably have a dedication ceremony in the spring of next year and he is keen to attend this.
 This would be a fitting conclusion to his term in office.

 The Society has now agreed the lease with the Weymouth and Portland Borough Council and we now plan to begin the construction in September.
 We estimate that we are still some £11,000 short of requirements but we have decided to proceed on the basis of a 'soft loan'.
 We have been faced with a dilemma in that prices seem to be rising faster than we raise the money, so it is better to move now.
 This means that we will still need to continue to fund-raise for the foreseeable future.

 At the end of July we will have a ‘pegging out’ of the patch of land on Bincleaves Green where we shall build the monument.
 We shall invite the new Mayor Cllr Richard Kosior to drive in one of the pegs introducing him to the Society in a very practical way.